minyez/mykit/roadmap.md

   - [x] implement special kpoints in reciprocal lattice vector of primitive cell for each space group from Bilbao server
   - [x] converting primitive to conventional coordinate
     - [x] transformation matrix from primitive to conventional
-  - [x] converting kpath string to symbols and coordinates of related path segments
+  - [x] converting kpath string to symbols and coordinates of corresponding points on path line segments
-  - [ ] Predefined kpaths for space groups :wretch:
+  - [ ] Predefined kpaths for space groups :wrench:
-  - [ ] Factory methods for kpath of special kpoints
+  - [x] Factory methods for kpath of special kpoints

 ## `vasp`: VASP related